kl1nton/1_Applied_Basic_Science/3_Pathology.md

 	D. Osteosarcoma
 	E. Multiple myeloma - F

-#### Answer: C. Chondrosarcoma - ?
+#### Answer: C. Chondrosarcoma - *FALSE* = D. Osteosarcoma - TRUE

+Osteoid production is characteristic for osteosarcoma, which is defined as a malignant mesenchymal tumour in which the cancerous cells produce bone matrix.
+It is the most common primary malignant tumour of bone, exclusive of myeloma and lymphoma, and accounts for about 20% of primary bone cancers.
+Osteosarcoma occurs in all age groups but has a bimodal age distribution; 75% occur in patients younger than 20.
+The smaller second peak occurs in elderly people, who frequently suffer from conditions known to be associated with the development of osteosarcoma – Paget’s disease, bone infarcts and prior irradiation.
+Overall, men are more commonly affected than women (1.6:1).
+The tumours usually arise in the metaphyseal region of the long bones of the extremities, and almost 60% occur around the knee.
+Any bone may be involved, however, and in those aged over 25 the incidence in flat bones and long bones is almost equal.

+Metastases are unlikely to occur at this age.
+Overall, metastases are the most common malignancy involving bone.
+Primary bone tumours are not common.
+Ewing’s sarcoma has a peak incidence at a younger age, and most often involves the diaphyseal region.
+It does not produce osteoid.
+Chondrosarcomas do not make osteoid.
+They can occur over a wide age range.
+Myelomas are seen in older adults and produce lytic bone lesions filled with plasma cells.

 ### Q3.62
-A 47-year-old man who is a heavy alcohol drinker presents to the Emergency Department with massive haematemesis after a prolonged bout of vomiting.
+A 47-year-old man who is a _heavy alcohol drinker_ presents to the Emergency Department with _massive haematemesis_ after a _prolonged bout of vomiting_.
 His vital signs are temperature 36.7°C, pulse 112/min, respiratory rate 23/min and BP 80/40mmHg.
 His heart has a regular rate and rhythm with no murmurs, and his lungs are clear to auscultation.
 His abdominal examination is unremarkable.
 His stool is negative for occult blood.

 Which of the following is the most likely diagnosis?

 	A. Oesophageal pulsion diverticulum
 	B. Oesophageal squamous cell carcinoma